erkannt/meetctl/README.md

 meetctl join <room-name-or-url>
 ```

-The join command will operate on a tab with _Meet_ in its title and then close all other tabs.
+The join command will operate on a tab with `meet.google.com` in its url and then close all other tabs.

 You can run the `join` command if you are already in a room.
 It will leave the room for you.